corenting/eddrit/README.md

 3. Download the repository and run "make init" to install the dependencies.
 4. You can then run the app through gunicorn, for example with the following command: `poetry run gunicorn eddrit.app:app -w 4 -k uvicorn.workers.UvicornWorker -b 0.0.0.0:8080`

+## Donations

+If you wish to support the app, donations are possible [here](https://corenting.fr/donate).

 ## Credits

 - [Bootstrap Icons](https://icons.getbootstrap.com/) for the icons used